DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 We need to share personal data for the purposes mentioned above.

+We do so under section 132 of the Education Act 2002, together with regulation 5 of the Education (School Teachers’ Qualifications) (England) Regulations 2003.

 ### Sharing data with teacher training providers

-We share teacher training applicant data, including references, with the teacher training providers the candidate applies to.
+We share teacher training applicant and referee data with the teacher training providers the candidate applies to.

-We have a data sharing agreement with providers so they can only use your data to: process applications, which may include contacting candidates
+We have a data sharing agreement with providers so they can only use your data to:

+* process applications, which may include contacting candidates
 * get statistics for internal use
 * get in touch with you if there’s a security issue concerning your data